 Silent Terror: A Young Musician Loses—and Saves—His Hearing

 At twenty-four, Bruce Beacom was an aspiring musician looking ahead with all the hope and aspiration of youth.
 At thirty-three, he was 95 percent deaf.
-Today, at 43, Bruce is an actively performing musician and sound engineer who has twice been awarded honorary certificates from The Academy of Television Arts & Sciences for his contributions as a “Sound Mixer” to CBS’s Emmy Award-winning reality-competition program, The Amazing Race.
+Today, at 44, Bruce is an actively performing musician and sound engineer who has been three times awarded honorary certificates from The Academy of Television Arts & Sciences for his contributions as a “Sound Mixer” to CBS’s Emmy Award-winning reality-competition program, The Amazing Race.

 Following a series of surgeries, and with the sustaining help of much-needed hearing aids, Bruce now hears the world around him.
 He credits both his dedicated audiologist and surgeon—along with the blessings of modern medical technology—for the life he has regained.
 But in large measure, the turnaround in Bruce’s life stems from his own determination to get help, take action, and say no to hearing loss.

 Protecting his hearing had always been a priority for Bruce, who had been writing and performing music from the time he was a teen and was now earning a living as a sound engineer.
 In 2003, shortly after his engagement to his now-wife Holly, life took a vast turn.
 Unbeknownst to Bruce, the “horrible and deafening ringing in his ears,” which began in his late 20’s and steadily worsened, was the first sign that something was seriously wrong.